-Today however, Bilbergia have stated that they will apply specially to the Brisbane Airport Corpration and CASA to restore the original height and possibly push it a little higher in order to be crowned Australia’s Tallest Building at 300m AHD.
+Today however, Bilbergia have stated that they will apply specially to the Brisbane Airport Corporation and CASA to restore the original height and possibly push it a little higher in order to be crowned Australia’s Tallest Building at 300m AHD.

-Construction of the carpark will commence as soon as the excavated hole is dry (drainage is now occuring).
+Construction of the carpark will commence as soon as the excavated hole is dry (drainage is now occurring).
 The next stage of the project will be AMP’s 34 level commercial tower, followed by the 90 level hotel and residential apartment tower.

 The Courier Mail today revealed that four major international hotel chains are vying for the operations of 222 tower.
 Billbergia spokesman Rick Graf said an announcement on just which hotel group would run the hotel component is expected early next year.

 - The taller tower is currently known as 222 Margaret Street and is 90 levels (RL 274m) in height.

 - A 5 star 380 room hotel is proposed for this tower, however the hotel operator is not yet known.

 - The hotel will have a ballroom, restaurants, bars and a recreation deck

 - The tower will mostly comprise of 790 one, two and three bedroom residential apartments over the 90 floors.

 - Restaurants & bars will be situated throughout the project with a key cross block link from Mary to Margaret Street to be established in stage 1.